BCImonk/Flower_Classification/README.md

 # Flower_Classification
-Classifying Flowers :flowers: on the basis of their images with the help of a simple CNN :robot:
+Classifying Flowers on the basis of their images with the help of a simple CNN :robot: